Get My Free Cash Offer >>>> Phone #

 Earnest money is a act of good faith between buyer and sellers when negotiating a purchase contract for sale of a property.
 The deposit put down demonstrates the buyer is serious about the purchase contract.
 This money is held in escrow and applied to the purchase price of the home.
 Option money is more towards the negotiating stage of a real estate transaction.
 It is an additional fee paid to the seller in exchange for the right to terminate the contract unilaterally during a specific window of time.
 Option fees are a way for buyers to gain some flexibility as they perform their due diligence process.

 It is not required by law in the state of Texas to pay option money fee in order to set up option periods.
-A genuine consideration, even a small sum or a mere pledge to buy, can be enough to establish an enforceable option period, according to extensive case law.
+A genuine consideration, even a small sum or a mere pledge to buy, can be enough to establish an enforceable option fee expiration, according to extensive case law.
 In most cases, though, buyers will pay the seller a fee in order to secure the option period, which shows that they are serious about the purchase.

 Option period vs. earnest money deposit